rengaray/GACDAssignment1/CodeBook.md

 * subjectTest       | To read in subject related info from test dataset
 * activityTest      | To read in activity related info from test dataset
 * featuresTest      | To read in features related info from test dataset
-* subject			| combine subject information from both datasets
+* subject			| Combine subject information from both datasets
-* activity			| combine activity information from both datasets
+* activity			| Combine activity information from both datasets
-* features			| combine features information from both datasets
+* features			| Combine features information from both datasets
-* completeData		| the final dataset with all the relevant data combined
+* completeData		| The final dataset with all the relevant data combined
-* extractedData 	| the data table with only mean and standard deviation data and friendly labels
+* extractedData 	| The data table with only mean and standard deviation data and friendly labels
 * tidyData			| The average per subject per features data to be copied out to Tidy.txt

 ##### The steps taken to perform the analysis #####

-* load libraries in use for the manipulation and tidying of data `` library(data.table) library(dplyr)
+* load libraries in use for the manipulation and tidying of data
+>
 ``
+library(data.table)
+library(dplyr)
+``
 *  End of initial checking and loading of libraries

-* Beginning Part 1 Merge Data to form single data set
+* #### Beginning Part 1 Merge Data to form single data set

 * Capture featurename and activity labels
+>
 ``
 featureNames<-read.table("UCI HAR Dataset/features.txt")
 activityLabels <-read.table("UCI HAR Dataset/activity_labels.txt", header = FALSE)